 Proof of credits and grades is required upon acceptance to determine eligibility for graduation in a specific diploma program.
 Self-produced records will be accepted from home schooled families for transcript purposes, but without reflecting a grade.
 These credits will be counted, but the grades will not be calculated in the GPA.

+Requests for certified copies of records of students transferring into Parkview will be sent to the enrollee's former school within 14 calendar days of enrollment.
 Records received from accredited sources outside the home are accepted for credit and grades will count toward GPA.
 In some subject areas, assessments will be used to determine sufficient knowledge of the subject matter to warrant enrollment in a class with prerequisites.
 Any course may be repeated to ensure the student's success in subsequent classes.